Great-NGO/Javascript-Frontend-Challenges/README.md

 # Javascript-Frontend-Challenges
 A repo containing Javascript challenges, and frontend challenges in General

+ALL CHALLENGES ARE AVAILABLE IN THE MASTER BRANCH.
+Feel free to look at it

 The Folder - 5 Basic Javascript Projects are a collection of 5 frontend functional javascript web applications.
 Namely:
 !.
 A Todo Application